How to book a course?

 You must have a good command of the language in which the course is conducted.
 This means that if you sign up for a Norwegian course, you must have a good command of Norwegian, and the same applies to English and Polish courses.

-Yes, you can register as both an individual and a company.
+Yes, you can purchase online courses as both an individual and a business.

-If you wish to register for a course as a private individual, you must contact us before making a booking.
+If you wish to purchase a course as a private individual, you must contact us before making an order.

 Yes.
 You can complete the online course at your own pace.